EpicOfChaos/NodeTypescriptTemplate/README.md

 # NodeTypescriptTemplate
-Template project that has Typescript and Inversify setup and configured.
+Node template project that has Typescript and Inversify (IOC library) setup and configured.
 Uses Mocha for tests.
+Works on both Windows and UNIX based systems.

 ---
 ## Installation